nekender/Data-processing-API/README.md

-API Documentation
+# API Documentation

-Overview
-This API provides tools to upload CSV files, generate summary statistics, and query specific rows.
-It is built using Flask and Pandas.
+This API provides functionalities to upload CSV files, generate statistical summaries, and query data.
+Follow the steps below to set up and use the API.

-Requirements
-Ensure you have Python installed on your machine, then install the necessary packages:

-bash
-Copy code
+## Installation

+1. Install the required packages:
+    ```bash
     pip install flask pandas
-How to Use
+    ```

-Run the Flask App:
+2. Run the Flask app:

-Start the API by running the following command:

-bash
-Copy code
+    ```bash
     python app.py
-The API will now be available at the specified address (e.g., http://localhost:5000).

-Authorization:

-To authorize, follow these steps:
+    ```

+## Usage

+After running the Flask app, the API will be available.
+Follow the steps below to authorize and use the endpoints.

+### Authorization

-Look for the "Authorize" button at the top right of the API documentation page (represented by a lock icon).
+1. Look for the "Authorize" button at the top right of the API documentation page.
+It should appear as a lock icon.
-Click on the "Authorize" button to open a pop-up window.
+2. Click on the "Authorize" button to open a pop-up window.
-In the pop-up window, enter your API key (othor) in the field labeled "Value" under "apikey (apiKey)".
+3. In the pop-up, locate the field labeled "Value" under "apikey (apiKey)".
+4. Enter your API key (`othor`) in this field.
-Click the "Authorize" button in the pop-up and close the window.
+5. Click the "Authorize" button in the pop-up and then close it.
 You are now authorized to use the API.

-Using the Endpoints:
+### Endpoints

 The API provides three main endpoints:

+1. **Upload CSV File**
+    - **Endpoint:** `/upload`
-/upload: Upload a CSV file for summary and querying.
+    - **Description:** Upload a CSV file for summary and querying.

+2. **Get Statistics**
+    - **Endpoint:** `/stats`
-/stats: Get statistics of all numerical columns in the uploaded CSV.
+    - **Description:** Retrieve statistics for all numerical columns in the uploaded CSV file.

+3. **Query Data**
+    - **Endpoint:** `/query`
-/query: Specify a column name and value to retrieve the corresponding row.
+    - **Description:** Specify a column name and value to retrieve the corresponding row from the uploaded CSV file.

+### Running Endpoints

-To interact with each endpoint:
+To run each endpoint:

-Click on the endpoint you wish to use.
+1. Click on the endpoint in the API documentation.
-Click the "Try it out" button.
+2. Click on the "Try it out" button.
-Fill in the necessary details.
-Click the "Execute" button to run the request
+3. Fill in the required parameters (if any) and click "Execute" to run the endpoint.

+## Conclusion

+You should now be able to use the API for uploading CSV files, getting statistics, and querying data.
+Make sure to authorize yourself using the API key before accessing the endpoints.